-Soleseife or brine soap is becoming a popular product in the bath department but many shoppers are confused as to what it really is.
+Soleseife or brine soap is becoming a popular product in the bath department, but many shoppers are confused as to what it is.
 This German soap has all the benefits of a dip in the ocean.
-It's a great exfoliant and draws toxins out of the body.
+It's a great exfoliant.
 What many buyers don't realize is that Brine soap and salt bars are two different products!

 Most of the German recipes we found added about 25% salt by weight to the water for their soap recipe.
 So, if you had 10 ounces of water, you would add 2.5 ounces of salt.
 The lye to water ratio was about 2.5 – that’s multiplying the lye amount by 2.5 to calculate the amount of water needed for the recipe.
 Because we were trying a new additive, we wanted to use a reliable basic recipe that we were familiar with.
 We adapted a tried-and-true recipe into a “soleseife” recipe as follows: